An important climate actor

 Wood products store carbon dioxide throughout their lifetime and this is only released when the products are incinerated.
-Holmen's production of wood products in 2016 is equivalent to approximately 640 000 tonnes of carbon dioxide stored in products with a lifetime of more than 50 years.
+Holmen's production of wood products in 2017 is equivalent to approximately 680 000 tonnes of carbon dioxide stored in products with a lifetime of more than 50 years.
 Holmen's wood products that are sold as joinery and construction timber also contribute a substitution effect when used to replace climate-negative construction materials.
-For 2016 this substitution effect is estimated to amount to approximately 1 200 000 tonnes of carbon dioxide.
+The substitution effect for 2017 is estimated to amount to approximately 1 250 000 tonnes of carbon dioxide.
 Residual volumes from the sawmills are used in wood packaging, which also has a long lifetime.
 The substitution effect for these products has not been calculated.

-As paper and paperboard products can also replace fossil-based products but as they have a relatively short lifetime, it is not meaningful to calculate the storage of carbon dioxide.
-Once the fibres in these products have been recycled several times as recovered fibre, however, they, like the end-of-life wood products, make excellent biofuels.
+Paper and paperboard products can also replace fossil-based products but as they have a relatively short lifetime, it is not meaningful to calculate their uptake of carbon dioxide.
+Once the fibres in paper and paperboard have been recycled several times as recovered fibre, however, they, like the end-of-life wood products, make excellent biofuels.
 Biofuels from Holmen's forests and by-products from production, such as bark, provide renewable energy from incineration.
 Here too, it would be possible to calculate a substitution effect as fossil fuels are replaced by biofuel, but no such calculation has been carried out for this combination.
 Under the parameters set, calculations show that Holmen's business brings substantial climate benefits, as it reduces the amount of carbon dioxide in the atmosphere by almost 3 million tonnes per year.

 Key figures for Holmen's operations

-from a climate perspective 2016
+from a climate perspective 2017

-The summary is based on internal data and calculations and on scientific articles published in recent years.
-Several independent sources show the positive climate impact of forestry and forest products.
+Several independent sources show the positive climate impact of forestry and forest products.The summary is based on internal data and calculations and on scientific articles published in recent years.
 On the basis of this reference material, data has been obtained to calculate the substitution effect.

-Lundblad, M. et al. Land Use, Land-Use Change and Forestry (CRF sector 4).
+- Lundblad, M. et al. Land Use, Land-Use Change and Forestry (CRF sector 4).
 In: National Inventory Report Sweden 2016 – Submitted under the United Nations Framework Convention on Climate Change.
 Swedish Environmental Protection Agency, pp. 353–392.

-Sathre, R. and O'Connor, J. Meta-analysis of greenhouse gas displacement factors of wood product substitution.
+- Sathre, R. and O'Connor, J. Meta-analysis of greenhouse gas displacement factors of wood product substitution.
 Environmental Science Policy 2010, 13, 104–114.

-Gustavsson, L. et al. Climate change effects of forestry and substitution of carbon-intensive materials and fossil fuels.
+- Gustavsson, L. et al. Climate change effects of forestry and substitution of carbon-intensive materials and fossil fuels.
 Renewable and Sustainable Energy Reviews 2017, Volume 67, 612–624.

-Cintas, O. et al. The potential role of forest management in Swedish scenarios towards climate neutrality by mid century.
+- Cintas, O. et al. The potential role of forest management in Swedish scenarios towards climate neutrality by mid century.
 Forest Ecology and Management 2017, 383, 73–84.